ashutoshpandey1490/graphql-spring-boot-dataloader-example/README.md

 This application is aimed to provide integration for GraphQL, Spring boot and Dataloader.

-graphql-spring-boot-starter -> Including this deps brings graphql-java-servlet which has old method implementation for GraphQL invocation and it Playground doesn't work because of that.
-This deps also does many things behind the scenes (This is what SB does :P) so you don't get an understanding of how bits and pieces fit together in GraphQL which is very important to understand if you are using it in a big project because with GraphQL things get messy because of multithreading, caching and dataloaders.
+graphql-spring-boot-starter -> Including this dependency brings graphql-java-servlet which has old method implementation for GraphQL invocation and Playground doesn't work because of that.
+This dependency also does many things behind the scenes (This is what SB does :P) so you don't get an understanding of how bits and pieces fit together in GraphQL which is very important to understand if you are using it in a big project because with GraphQL things get messy because of multithreading, caching and dataloaders.